Chloe Fisher

 About Me

-I am an SNF Mobility Fellow at the University of Oxford in the UK.
+I am a Postdoc at the University of Oxford in the UK.
 I am also a Nicholas Kurti Junior Research Fellow at Brasenose College.
 I study the atmospheres of extrasolar planets to try to determine their composition and climate.
 Born in the UK, I did my undergraduate degree in mathematics at the University of Cambridge, followed by a master's in Astrophysics.
 In 2017 I moved to the University of Bern, Switzerland, to work with Professor Kevin Heng on my PhD entitled "Characterising Exoplanet Atmospheres using Traditional Methods and Machine Learning".
 In September 2021 I completed my PhD, and in June 2022 I started as a postdoc at the University of Oxford.

 The University of Bern International Relations department made a short video about my research and what life in Bern is like for international students.
 Click below to watch it.